haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 anywhere from a few hours to a few days to finish depending on the load on our servers.

-**Note** that prior to submission you also have the option to download the processed data (in the form of a tgz archive) and a json file which contains all the settings and input structures for our run.
-We stronly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
-It can serve as input reference for the run, and could be provided as supplementary material in a publication for example.
+<b>Note</b> <i>that prior to submission you also have the option to download the processed data (in the form of a tgz archive) and a `.json` file which contains all the settings and input structures for our run.
+We strongly recommend to download this file as it will allow you to repeat the run by using the [file upload inteface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
+This `.json file` can serve as input reference for the run, and could be provided as supplementary material in a publication.
 This file can also be edited to change a few parameters for example.
-The generated json file for this shape-based submission is provided as `job_params-shape.json` in the `data` directory.
+The generated json file for this shape-based submission is provided at `data/job_params-shape.json`.</i>

-Upon submission you will be presented with a web page which also contains a link to the previously mentioned haddockparameter json file as well as some information about the status of the run.
+Upon submission you will be presented with a web page which also contains a link to the previously mentioned `.json` file as well as some information about the status of the run.

 <figure align="center">
 <img width="75%" src="/education/HADDOCK24/shape-small-molecule/submission.png">
 </figure>

-Currently your run should be queued but eventually its status will change to "Running":
+Currently your run should be queued but eventually its status will change to "Running" (the page is automatically refreshed):

 <figure align="center">
 <img width="75%" src="/education/HADDOCK24/shape-small-molecule/running.png">
 </figure>

-The page will automatically refresh giving you an update on the progress of your and the results will appear upon completions (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
-You will be notified by email once your job has successfully completed.
+The page will give you a progress update of your and the results will appear upon completions (which can take between 1-2 hours to several hours (and even days) depending on the size of your system and the load of the server).
+You will be notified by e-mail once your job has successfully completed.
+This page can be closed, you can access your submitted runs via the [Workspace page](https://wenmr.science.uu.nl/haddock2.4/workspace){:target="_blank"}

 <hr>